blidau/digital-writing-2022/README.md

 We then moved on to [making a simple website](exercises/week5.md#create-a-simple-website).
 We skipped over [turning the folio into a GitHub pages site](exercises/week5.md#folio-as-a-github-pages-website), but feel free to do this if you want.

 We looked at literary print precursors to digital hypertext fiction, the technical precursors to hypertext fiction, and hypertext fiction itself.
-Following on we discussed the differences between digital hypertext fiction and fiction and between digital hypertext fiction and games.
+Following on we discussed the differences between digital hypertext fiction and fiction, and between digital hypertext fiction and games.
 And we also talked about how we plan print fiction and how we might plan (or not plan) hypertext fiction.

 For the rest class we worked on [writing a short hypertext narrative with Twine](exercises/week5.md#create-and-publish-a-twine-story), and we used GitHub and Netlify to publish the story so that it was publicly available.